Academic Department Hours

 Graduation Requirements

-Students must meet all of the following requirements to graduate from Eastwick College programs:
+Students must meet all the following requirements to graduate from Eastwick College programs:

-- Pass all subjects in the prescribed curriculum, meeting specific program requirements for core and foundation courses.
+1. Pass all subjects in the prescribed curriculum, meeting specific program requirements for core, core+, and

-- Earn a minimum Cumulative Grade Point Average (CGPA) of 2.0 (2.5 in Licensed Practical Nursing and AAS in Nursing programs).
+2. Earn a minimum Cumulative Grade Point Average (CGPA) of 2.0 (2.5 in the Bilingual Licensed Practical Nursing,

-Students in the Licensed Practical Nursing and AAS in Nursing programs must meet all academic and financial requirements in order for the institution to release paperwork for licensure examination.
+meet all academic and financial requirements for the institution to release paperwork for licensure examination